Contact the GG Archives

 The Sea Post Office on the Oceanic circa 1910.
 GGA Image ID # 1799721173

-On many of the trans-Atlantic lines having mail contracts, a "marine post office" is in operation.
-There are sea post offices on nearly all of the express steamers belonging to lines having mail contracts.
+On many trans-Atlantic lines having mail contracts, a "marine post office" operates.
+There are sea post offices on nearly all express steamers belonging to lines with mail contracts.

-The post office proper is usually located on the steamer's main deck, while below it, say, two decks lower, is a large storage room.
-The post office is provided with the requisite sorting shelves, pigeon holes, packing and stamping tables, as well as bag stands, which serve to secure the bags for the reception of the sorted letters.
+The post office proper is usually located on the steamer's main deck, while a large storage room is below it, say, two decks lower.
+The post office is provided with the requisite sorting shelves, pigeon holes, packing and stamping tables, and bag stands, which secure the bags for the reception of the sorted letters.

-Through a window in the door of the room, the officials communicate with passengers (when necessary).
-The registered mail is sorted in a specially screened off space.
+The officials communicate with passengers through a window in the room's door (when necessary).
+The registered mail is sorted in a specially screened-off space.

 The storage rooms are usually connected to the post office by electric elevators.
-If the mail is so bulky that the office rooms are not sufficient for its accommodation, part of the sealed mail sacks are stored in the hold of the ship.
+If the mail is so bulky that the office rooms are insufficient for accommodation, part of the sealed mail sacks are stored in the ship's hold.

-The post office clerks are accommodated in the first cabin and the subalterns in the second cabin.
-On one of the German lines, for example, the staff consists of two German and two United States post office clerks, and three German post office subaltern officials, furnished by the postal administration of the German Empire alone, because this class of officials is not known in the United States postal service, where the work done by the German subalterns is attended to by the post office clerks.
+The post office clerks are accommodated in the first cabin, and the subalterns in the second cabin.
+On one of the German lines, for example, the staff consists of two German and two United States post office clerks and three German post office subaltern officials, furnished by the postal administration of the German Empire alone because this class of officials is not known in the United States postal service, where the post office clerks attend to the work done by the German subalterns.

-In the direction towards America, the German post office clerk, and on the trip to Germany, the United States post office clerk, is the chief official of the sea post office on board and is responsible for the mails.
+In the direction towards America, the German post office clerk, and on the trip to Germany, the United States post office clerk is the chief official of the sea post office on board and is responsible for the mail.
 The passengers are not admitted to the sea post office rooms.

 The Modern Ocean Liner's Post Office.
 One of the Conveniences of Ocean Cruises Today.